Yinhao-c/Qyavix/README.md

 ## ⚠️ Disclaimer

-SvelteCore is an independent project and is NOT affiliated with or endorsed by the official Svelte framework.
+Sveltecore is an independent project and is NOT affiliated with or endorsed by the official Svelte framework.
 The name "Svelte" is used to convey that this framework is slim, lightweight, and elegant.